HTML

 <q>

-The <q> element represents a short inline quotation.
+The <q> HTML element indicates that the enclosed text is a short inline quotation.

 Text and structure